khamudom/the-recipe-room/README.md

 ## ✨ Features

 - **Recipe Management**: Create, edit, and delete recipes with detailed information
+- **AI Recipe Analysis**: Upload a photo of a recipe and let AI extract all the details automatically
 - **Rich Recipe Details**: Include ingredients, instructions, prep time, cook time, and servings
 - **Category Organization**: Organize recipes by categories (Dessert, Main Course, Salad, etc.)
 - **Search Functionality**: Search recipes by title, category, or ingredients